codr7/gfoo/README.md

 ```

 ### syntax
-By default, arguments are expected to appear before function calls.
+By default, arguments are expected before operations.

 ```
   42 type